Wilstead Village Hall

 The time allowed to set up and for clearing away for your activity will be increased by 15 minutes to 45 minutes before and after your allotted time without additional charge to enable you to properly prepare before and clean up at the end of your session.
 We will not allow more than one hiring in the Village Hall except in exceptional circumstances, for which you will be notified in advance.

 The Caretaker will open the Hall 45 mins before your booked time.
 You should check that the Hall is left in an appropriate state by previous hirers.
 If you have any concerns raise them with the caretaker immediately.
 Disinfectant sprays and disposable cloths are provided in each area although if you prefer you may bring your own.
 Wipe over any surfaces and tables you propose using.
 The kitchen is available for tea and coffee, and biscuits/cake.
 Serving of food is restricted to table service or individual wrapped portions.
 If you intend using any of the crockery, plates, cutlery provided by the Hall, these must be washed first and washed and replaced after use.
 Kettles and other appliances should be wiped down before and after use.
-Please remember to bring your tea-towel as usual.
+Please remember to bring your tea-towel and rubbish bag for non Covid-19 waste as usual.

 Using and cleaning your own equipment, even that stored at the Hall, is your responsibility.